Pesto alla Genovese: The Best Authentic Italian Basil Pesto

 Meet Meg

-Mom to a happy baby girl, and registered dietitian specializing in prenatal, postpartum, and infant wellness.
+Mom of two girls under two, and registered dietitian specializing in prenatal, postpartum, and infant wellness.
 My passion for supporting moms and babies began more than a decade ago, but nothing made me more committed to helping moms and babies thrive than going through my own pregnancy and postpartum journey.

 just for you mama